Chaganti-Reddy/dotfiles/essential_info.md

 9. If you want to remove password saving in browser then go throught - https://chagantireddy.netlify.app/post/pass-setup/

-10. `Note- This is for me` - Install Brave Extension - unhook, copyfish, Leetcode Torture, Leetcode Video Solutions, LeetHub V2, Simplify Copilot,
+10. `Note- This is for me` - Install Brave Extension - unhook, copyfish, Leetcode Video Solutions, LeetHub V2, Simplify Copilot

 11. If spotdl not working and getting errors like "FFmpegError: Failed to convert" then just change the value of "bitrate":null to "bitrate":"192k" - taken from https://github.com/spotDL/spotify-downloader/issues/1938#issuecomment-2753157035